Richie Sambora

-Richard Stephen Sambora (born July 11, 1959) is an American musician, songwriter and singer, best known as the lead guitarist of the rock band Bon Jovi from 1983 to 2013.
-He and lead singer Jon Bon Jovi formed the main songwriting unit for the band.
-He has also released three solo albums: Stranger in This Town in 1991, Undiscovered Soul in 1998, and Aftermath of the Lowdown released in September 2012.
+Richard Stephen Sambora (/sæm.bu@r@/ sam-BORE-a; born July 11, 1959) is an American musician, songwriter and singer.
+He was the lead guitarist, backing vocalist, and co-principal songwriter for the rock band Bon Jovi from 1983 to 2013.
+In 2018, Sambora was inducted into the Rock and Roll Hall of Fame as a member of Bon Jovi.
+He reunited with his former bandmates for a performance at the induction ceremony.

-In 2018, Sambora was inducted into the Rock and Roll Hall of Fame as a member of Bon Jovi, and reunited with his former bandmates for a performance at the induction ceremony.
-That year, he formed the duo RSO alongside Orianthi.
-After two EPs, the pair released their debut album Radio Free America in May.
+As a solo artist, Sambora has released three albums: Stranger in This Town (1991), Undiscovered Soul (1998), and Aftermath of the Lowdown (2012).
+In 2018, Sambora and Orianthi formed the duo RSO.
+After releasing two EPs, RSO released their debut album, Radio Free America, in May 2018.

 Early life

 Richard Stephen Sambora was born on July 11, 1959, in Perth Amboy, New Jersey, the son of Joan (née Sienila), a secretary, and Adam C. Sambora, a factory foreman.
 Sambora is of Polish descent and was raised Catholic.
 He grew up in Woodbridge Township, New Jersey, and graduated from Woodbridge High School in 1977.
 He played basketball in high school; his sophomore team won the 1975 Group 4 State title.

 Sambora's first instrument was the accordion, which he began to play at the age of 6.
-He began playing the guitar at the age of 12, following the death of Jimi Hendrix in 1970.
+He began playing the guitar at the age of 12 following the death of Jimi Hendrix in 1970.
 From his early days, Sambora was strongly influenced by blues and 1960s rock and roll.
-His most important influences were Eric Clapton, Jimi Hendrix, Jeff Beck, Stevie Ray Vaughan, Johnny Winter, Jimmy Page, Joe Perry, Brian May, George Harrison, Hank Marvin, Dave Davies, Pete Townshend, Ritchie Blackmore, Tony Iommi, Manny Charlton, Bernie Leadon, Don Felder, Joe Walsh, and B. B. King. and he has also cited psychedelic soul singer Janis Joplin as having a big influence on his musical style.
-Sambora was also influenced by Spanish classical music and began a lifelong love of the Spanish guitar.
-Classical music directly inspired several of his songs, such as The Answer which was originally written on piano.

-Sambora also plays many other instruments, such as drums, bass, saxophone, and piano.
-The first time he performed on stage was at a Catholic Youth Organization dance when he was a teenager.